kryton-me/kryton-me.github.io/2020-06-USBChargingPortsPart1WhyAreSomeFaster.md

 * USB DCP
 * Apple 2A
 * Apple 1A
-* Interestingly Charges at upto 800mA if D+ / D- are open circuit.
+* Interestingly Charges at up to 800mA if D+ / D- are open circuit.
 Lots of devices simply take the current they want regardless and rely on the usb ports current limit to prevent an over load.
 USB power supplies